thindil/nimalyzer/doc/configuration.rst

 20. If all object's type's declarations contains only private fields and don't use `string` or `int` for their fields' types.
 21. If all objects have declared constructors.
 22. If all variables' declarations don't use `string` or `int` types.
+23. If all ranges declarations don't have spaces before and after `..` sign

 ::
     check hasPragma procedures contractual "raises: [*" "tags: [*"